mihaimatei/speedsteradvanced/README.md

 ### Known conflicts with Fooman Speedster Advanced###
 * CANONICAL URLs by Yoast - a workaround is provided in the instructions
 * MXPERTS JQUERY BASE - a workaround is provided in the instructions

+### Alternatives ###
+You can also just use Fooman Speedster Advanced + FBalliano Magento Defer Javascripts from here: https://github.com/fballiano/magento-defer-javascripts